sr-murthy/fsrapiclient/README.md

 ## Funds

 Funds are identified by unique product reference numbers (PRN).
-The following is a table summarising fund-specific API endpoints:
+The following is a table summarising fund-specific API endpoints.

 | API endpoint              | Parameters |
 |---------------------------|------------|